pavelMihhailov/SoftUni-Tech-Module-2017/README.md

 # SoftUni-Tech-Module-2017
-Repo with excercises from Tech Module
+Repo with exercises from Tech Module